arriven/db1000n/docs/faq.md

         Cloud providers could charge a huge amount of money not only for compute resources but for traffic as well.
-        If you run an app in the cloud please control your billing (if you use Docker, ensure that use advanced image: `ghcr.io/arriven/db1000n-advanced`)
+        If you run an app in the cloud please control your billing

 ---